Balázs NAGY hurdy-gurdy maker - Budapest

 (no plastics or artificial materials!).

-Seven strings and a set of capo buttons provide many options for tuning and playing technique.
-In its basic setup it is equipped to play with a Hungarian (lever-adjusted) buzzing bridge in the key of G.
+KobVielle with six or seven strings and a set of capos provide many options for tuning and playing technique.
+In its basic setup it is equipped to play with two buzzing bridge in the key of G and D.

 Are you looking for a hurdy-gurdy for sale?